ahmad-ja/text-extractor/README.md

-# text-extractor
+## Text-Extractor
-Python script to extract text from HTML to a JSON file
+Python script to extract text from HTML to a text file